 - Immunoglobulin G (IgG) – About 70-80% of the immunoglobulins in the blood are IgG.
 Specific IgG antibodies are produced during an initial infection or other antigen exposure, rising a few weeks after it begins, then decreasing and stabilising.
-The body retains a cataloge of IgG antibodies that can be rapidly reproduced whenever exposed to the same antigen.
+The body retains a catalogue of IgG antibodies that can be rapidly reproduced whenever exposed to the same antigen.
 IgG antibodies form the basis of long-term protection against microorganisms.
 In those with a normal immune system, sufficient IgG is produced to prevent re-infection.
-Vaccinations use this process to prevent initial infections and add to the cataloge of IgG antibodies, by exposing a person to a weakened, live microorganism or to an antigen that stimulates recognition of the microorganism.
-IgG is the only immunoglobulin that can pass through the placenta.
+Vaccinations use this process to prevent infections adding to the catalogue of IgG antibodies, by exposing a person to a killed or weakened, live microorganism or to an antigen that stimulates recognition of the microorganism.
+IgG is the only immunoglobulin that can pass through the placenta from the mother to the baby.
 The mother's IgG antibodies provide protection to the developing baby during pregnancy and then during its first few months of life after birth.
 There are four subclasses of IgG: IgG1, IgG2, IgG3, and IgG4.

 - Immunoglobulin A (IgA) – IgA comprises about 15% of the total lung and stomach secretions, and breast milk.
 IgA provides protection against infection in mucosal areas of the body such as the respiratory tract (sinus and lungs) and the gastrointestinal tract (stomach and intestines).
 When passed from mother to baby during breast-feeding, it helps protect the infant's gastrointestinal tract.
 Significant amounts of IgA are not produced by a baby until after 6 months of age so any IgA present in a baby's blood before then is from the mother's milk.
 There are two IgA subclasses: IgA1 and IgA2.